 Fieldfisher's Personal Injury and Medical Negligence solicitors are proudly listed as 'Super Lawyers' in both on-line and off-line printed publishings.

-Edwina Rawson is mentioned in article 'Great Ormond Street Hospital settles claim for girl whose brain was injected with gl'
+Edwina Rawson is mentioned in 'Great Ormond Street Hospital settles claim for girl whose brain was injected with glue'

-Jennifer Buchanan is mentioned in article 'Pedestrian hit by a bus whilst walking down the pavement after dropping her son to s'
+Jennifer Buchanan is mentioned in 'Pedestrian hit by a bus whilst walking down the pavement after dropping her son to school'

-Mark Bowman is mentioned in article 'Fieldfisher advises parents on son's death after treatment at The Priory'
+Mark Bowman is mentioned in 'Fieldfisher advises parents on son's death after treatment at The Priory'